Vegas Laws on the Improper Use of Insignia

 It is imperative that when insignia have a specific meaning or confer benefits, only those with authority wear or display this insignia.
 As a result, the state of Nevada has actually made the improper use of certain types of insignia a crime.

-If you violate laws on the use of insignia, you could face prosecution, could be convicted of an offense, could be penalized with consequences including potential jail time, and could be left with a criminal record that affects your reputation and future opportunities.
+If you violate laws on the use of insignia, you could face prosecution, be convicted of an offense, be penalized with consequences including potential jail time, and be left with a criminal record that affects your reputation and future opportunities.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

-Nevada Revised Statute section 205.410 not only details the elements of the offense that a prosecutor would need to prove to secure a conviction for improper use of insignia but it also establishes the penalties that a defendant will face if convicted of this offense.
+Nevada Revised Statutes section 205.410 not only details the elements of the offense that a prosecutor would need to prove to secure a conviction for improper use of insignia, but it also establishes the penalties that a defendant will face if convicted of this offense.

 If a defendant is found guilty of the offense of improper use of insignia under N.R.S.
 205.410, the defendant could face a penalty of a maximum fine of $500.

-A Vegas defense lawyer at LV Criminal Defense can provide you with representation if you have been accused of violating Nevada Revised Statute section 205.410 because you improperly used insignia.
+A Vegas defense lawyer at LV Criminal Defense can provide you with representation if you have been accused of violating Nevada Revised Statutes section 205.410 because you improperly used insignia.

 We know Nevada laws on property crimes very well, and we can help you to protect your reputation and future by fighting charges or negotiating on your behalf to reduce charges or penalties in a favorable plea deal.
 To find out more about the personalized help we can offer, give us a call today.